What is Accounts Receivable Factoring?

 1. Transfer without recourse

 Note: $100 million is considered interest expense.
-It shows that the company obtained cash flow earlier than it would do if it waited for the receivables to be collected.
+It shows that the company obtained cash flow earlier than it would have if it waited for the receivables to be collected.

 2. Transfer with recourse